-The eight teams that qualify from the round of 16 will contest the quarterfinals as follows:
+The eight teams that advance from the group stage will contest the quarterfinals as follows:

+Winner A v.
+Runner-up B = Winner 1

+Winner B v.
+Runner-up A = Winner 2

+Winner C v.
+Runner-up D = Winner 3

+Winner D v.
+Runner-up C = Winner 4

+29 Semi-finals

+The four teams that advance from the quarter-finals will contest the semi-finals as follows:

 Winner 1 v.
-Winner 2 = Winner A

-Winner 3 v.
-Winner 4 = Winner B
+Winner 3 Winner 2 v.
+Winner 4

-Winner 5 v.
-Winner 6 = Winner C

-Winner 7 v.
-Winner 8 = Winner D

-30 Semi-finals

-The four teams that qualify from the quarter-finals will contest the semi-finals as follows:

-Winner A v.
-Winner B Winner C v.
-Winner D

-31 Final, play-off for third place
+30 Final, play-off for third place

-- 1. The winners of the semi-finals qualify for the final. - 2.
-The losers of the semi-finals will contest the play-off for third place. - 3.
-If the play-off for third place is not played directly before the final and is level at the end of normal playing time, extra time shall be played (two periods of 15 minutes each) and followed, if necessary, by kicks from the penalty mark to determine the winner.
-However, if the match is played directly before the final and is level at the end of normal playing time, no extra time shall be played and the winner shall be determined by kicks from the penalty mark. - 4.
-If the final is level at the end of normal playing time, extra time shall be played (two periods of 15 minutes each) and followed, if necessary, by kicks from the penalty mark to determine the winner.
+1. The winners of the semi-finals qualify for the final.

+2. The losers of the semi-finals will contest the play-off for third place.

+3. If the play-off for third place is level at the end of normal playing time, extra time shall be played (two periods of 15 minutes each) and followed, if necessary, by kicks from the penalty mark to determine the winner.
+However, if the match is played directly before the final and is level at the end of normal playing time, no extra time shall be played and the winner shall be determined by kicks from the penalty mark.

+4. If the final is level at the end of normal playing time, extra time shall be played (two periods of 15 minutes each) and followed, if necessary, by kicks from the penalty mark to determine the winner.

-32 Trophy, awards and medals
+31 Trophy, awards and medals